-Launched in January 2016, The Road to Hannah presents an eclectic collection of musings, curated by Founder and Editor-In-Chief, Hannah Anisa.
-What started out as a platform to share daily outfits and inspirations has morphed into collective media outlet.
-While style (specifically, ethical and sustainable style) will always remain the core focus, beauty and activism have become important conversations at The Road to Hannah.
+Launched in January 2016, The Road to Hannah presents an eclectic collection of stylistic musings, curated by Founder and Editor-In-Chief, Hannah Anisa.
+What started out as a platform to share daily outfits and inspirations has morphed into a more conscious, creative platform, showing social consciousness in a style-oriented manner.

 Although The Road to Hannah is inclusive of all denominations, its core audience remains the intelligent and grounded woman.
 One who spends her weekdays climbing the corporate ladder, and her weekends crowdsurfing to her favorite band.
 The woman who is not afraid to dye her hair, or rock menswear, or ask her boss for equal pay.
 For progressive women that seek inspiration from the latest fashion trends, or refuge from the media-driven beauty standards that cater to only a few, The Road to Hannah provides a safe and welcoming place for ideas to be shared and conversations to be started.

 I was born and raised into a fashion-oriented family.
 While the typical American family spent their days talking about sports, my family spent their weekends discussing the latest fashion trends.
 I guess it was only given that, at a young age, I knew I wanted to be in the fashion industry.
 But with an industry so vast, I never knew what to do.
 Or rather, what I could do.